iAmMe27/Tahrovin/README.md

 Tahrovin utilises the stock game feature offered by Wabbajack, meaning that Wabbajack will make a local copy of your Skyrim VR game files during the installation process.
 This means that your Steam installation of Skyrim VR is completely untouched, even by files that go in the game folder such as ENB files.

 ### ENB Selection
 For instructions on choosing your ENB, head to the [ENB Selection page](ENB%20Selection.md). **NOTE:** if you don't follow these steps, your game will launch with no ENB enabled.
+This is perfectly fine if your computer can't manage the game with an ENB running.

 ### Creating a desktop shortcut
 Nobody wants to be launching their game via multiple clicks, they want to be able to do it from the desktop!
 This is simple to do - open MO2, ensure **Tahrovin** is selected in the dropdown and click the "Shortcut" button.
 From the small dropdown menu, click "Desktop".
 Of course, you can always run from inside of MO2 by clicking the "Run" button instead.